Side jobs for teachers looking for an easy summer gig!

-If you think Freelance writing might be something you are interested in check out how you can get started here!
+If you think Freelance writing might interest you, check out how you can get started!

 4. Babysit or Nanny

-Babysitting is very flexible, but with the potential to be a really lucrative side job for teachers.
+Babysitting is very flexible, but with the potential to be a really lucrative part-time job for teachers.

-This is perfect for you because you will be used to dealing with kids, and have qualifications, and background checks already are done.
+This is perfect for you because you will be used to dealing with kids, have qualifications, and have background checks already done.

-The amount of money that you get paid will depend on the area in which you live, how many kids, etc. You should be able to charge $15 upwards.
+The amount of money you get paid will depend on the area you live in, how many kids you will be watching, etc. You should be able to charge $15 upwards.

 Advertise in your local area and let your friends and family know that you are available.
 You could also post in local Facebook groups to let the parents know.